Cumulants asymptotics for the zeros counting measure of real Gaussian processes: Basics and notations

 interpolates the points $(x_b)_{b\neq a}$ and is of degree $|A|-2$.
 By uniqueness of the interpolating polynomial, it coincides with the polynomial $L[f;\x_{A\setminus \lbrace a\rbrace}]$.
 Hence the first statement.
 An application of this formula with interpolating points $A\cup\lbrace x\rbrace$ yields the second statement. \end{proof} \paragraph{Continuity property of the divided differences}\strut\jump

-We will now assume that the function $f$ is of class $\CC^{|A|-1}$ on $U$.
+Assume from now on that the function $f$ is of class $\CC^{|A|-1}$.
 Define $C_A$ to be the standard simplex of dimension $|A|-1$ :

-We can equip the simplex $C_A$ with the induced Lebesgue measure $\dd m$.
-We then have the following integral representation for the divided differences, which is analogous to the integral rest in Taylor expansion in the context of divided differences. \begin{lemma}[Hermite--Genocchi formula] We have
+We can equip the simplex $C_A$ with the induced rescaled Lebesgue measure $\dd m$, so that $m(C_A)= \frac{1}{(|A|-1)!}$.
+We then have the following integral representation for the divided differences, which is analogous to the integral remainder in Taylor expansion in the context of divided differences. \begin{lemma}[Hermite--Genocchi formula] We have

-In particular, the application $\x_A\rightarrow f[\x_A]$ continuously extends to the whole space $U^A$. \end{lemma} \begin{proof} See \cite{Boo05}. \end{proof}
+In particular, the application $\x_A\mapsto f[\x_A]$ continuously extends to the whole space $U^A$. \end{lemma} \begin{proof} See \cite{Boo05}. \end{proof}

 This proposition allows us to extend by continuity the functions